 - Social psychology

-At the graduate level, students can expect to take advanced psychology-related courses, such as principles of neuroscience, multicultural studies, at therapy techniques, ethics in psychology, statistics, group dynamics, and counseling practices.
-Students should choose courses that best match their career goals.
+At the graduate level, students can expect to take advanced psychology-related courses, such as principles of neuroscience, multicultural studies, therapy techniques, ethics in psychology, statistics, group dynamics, and counseling practices.
+Psychology students should choose courses that best match their career goals.

-Upon graduation, students can start the process of earning a license to practice in their particular states.
-Pennsylvania offers several licenses in the field of psychology, including:
+Upon graduation, students can start earning a license to practice in their particular states.
+Pennsylvania offers several claims in the field of psychology, including: